Hans Christian Knudsen (missionary): Writings

 Knudsen's first publication was Nama A.B.Z. kannis (Cape Town, 1845), a short book of prayers and readings with a glossary, English translation, and part of the catechism, the Ten Commandments, and other parts of the Holy Scriptures.
 Around the same time, he published an alphabet of sorts in the Nama language.
 Copies of both appear in the Grey collection in the National Library of South Africa Cape Town campus, complete with Knudsen's handwritten notes.
 The same collection includes his handwritten Südafrica: Das Hottentot-Volk: Notizzen ("South Africa: The Khoikhoi: Notes"), Stoff zu einer Grammatik in der Namaquasprache ("Fundamentals of Grammar in the Nama Language"), and Namaquasprache.
 These cover the geography and ethnography of Great Namaqualand as well as Khoekhoe syntax.

 Knudsen's translation of the Gospel of Luke and the two aforementioned Cape Town publications were key sources for RMS Inspector J.C.
 Wallmann's Vocabular der Namaqua Sprache nebst einem Abrise der Formenlehre derselben ("Vocabulary of the Nama Language and Fundamentals of its Grammar," Barmen, 1854).
 His Gospel of Luke in Khoekhoe was published in Cape Town with some hymns in 1846 after a few productive years of learning the language with the help of two Nama translators.
 Though slightly proofread on spelling from the earlier publications, Wallmann's copy was rendered so meticulously that it was virtually free of printing errors, and Wilhelm Bleek described it in 1858 as "so far the best and most reliable source on [Khoekhoe]".
 Though somewhat rigid, it rendered idioms accurately.

+In 1847, Knudsen worked on the publication of the Ryksboek, the first printed law book in the area; this was adopted by Orlam and Baster groups in nearby areas.

+Examples of his work as a draftsman can be found in Norwegian museums and collections.
+He also painted portraits and watercolours.